 Criminal defense also involves preparing the defendant for trial, conducting the trial, and advising the defendant on all aspects of the law of his or her case.

 What type of cases do criminal defense attorneys take?

-Criminal defense attorneys handle all cases involving crimes.
+A Los Angeles criminal defense attorney will handle all cases involving crimes.
 Below is a non-exhaustive list of crimes and legal matters a criminal defense attorney will accept:

 - Sexual Assault

 - Property Crimes